lycjackie/boot2root/stratosphere.md

 ```

-The results show that there are `HTTP` services running,
+The results show that `HTTP` service is running,

 Next we should run some directory listing while we enumerate the website manually and see if we can find anything interesting.

 Starting with port `8080` because is more uncommon compare to `80`

 ### Gobuster